Frequently Asked Questions from Teens about TAP

 What happens if I lose my card?

-First, we encourage everyone to download and use the app (coming soon), which will take the place of your card.
-But if you don’t have a compatible phone or can’t get the app, you can pick up a new card at Street Level – 1637 N Ashland, Chicago.
+First, we encourage everyone to download and use the TAP App, which can be used in place of your card.
+But if you don’t have a compatible phone or can’t get the app, contact us at firstname.lastname@example.org to get a replacement digital card.

 I’m a parent/guardian/other adult looking to sign up a teen.
 Can I do that?